 And South African comedian Trevor Noah saying “Republicans, open your‿eyes”, again without linking /r/:

-Pronounce /r/ between a monophthong and a following vowel
+Insert /r/ between a monophthong and an immediately following vowel.

 the Obama/r/administration (BBC news):

 thaw/r/out; thaw/r/it (British Gas information film):

 Portia/r/is Brutus’ harlot (Virginia McKenna, BBC Shakespeare production):

 cheetah/r/and snow leopards (Prince Charles):

 Every Christmas in England you’re bound to hear hosanna/r/in excelsis:

 And here Gavin Hewitt, the BBC’s most senior journalist covering Europe, refers to the French President as François/r/Hollande:

 As an alternative to linking /r/, speakers sometimes choose to add a glottal stop (or glottal “attack”) to the following vowel.
 This is fairly common in slow, emphatic speech or with less familiar words and phrases; it’s perhaps becoming more common among younger speakers.
 Here TV presenter Phillip Schofield uses a glottal attack in a relatively emphatic “Law [ʔ]and Order UK”, then immediately follows it with a faster, less emphatic “talk about drama/r/on our screens”: